IndiaFilings / Learn / Hr Laws In India

 HR Laws in India

-HR laws or human resources law in India are synonymous with the labour laws and industrial laws in India.
+HR laws or human resources laws in India are synonymous with the labour and industrial laws in India.
 Labour laws in India govern the relationship between employer, employee and the Government and ensure that the rights and obligations of all parties are satisfied.
-It is important for all HR personnel to know the laws of HR practices in India and ensure there is no violation.
+All HR personnel need to know the laws of HR practices in India and ensure there is no violation.
 In this article, we look at some of the main HR Laws in India that must be abided by all organizations in India.
 In this article, we look at the important HR Laws in India.

-Indian employment laws do not provide any rules or procedures while recruiting a person.
-Hence, it is mostly up to the organization to determine a procedure for recruiting, interviewing, screening and hiring.
-However, it is important to note that during the recruitment, interviewing or hiring process should maintain the fundamental rights given to a person like avoiding discrimination or maintaining the confidentiality of private information of the applicant.
+Indian employment laws do not provide rules or procedures for recruiting a person.
+Hence, it is mostly up to the organization to determine a recruiting, interviewing, screening and hiring procedure.
+However, it is important to note that during the recruitment, interviewing or hiring process, one should maintain the fundamental rights given to a person, like avoiding discrimination or maintaining the confidentiality of private information of the applicant.

-Interviewing: There are no regulations against an employer asking for information about the candidate, including personal questions relating to health, race, religion, case, et.c, However, asking such questions are unethical and could lead to discrimination, which is an offence.
+Interviewing: There are no regulations against an employer asking for information about the candidate, including personal questions relating to health, race, religion, case, et. c.
+However, asking such questions is unethical and could lead to discrimination, which is an offence.

-Pre-employment Enquiry: There are no regulations or requirement to conduct the pre-employment enquiry.
+Pre-employment Enquiry: There are no regulations or requirements for conducting a pre-employment enquiry.
 However, it is a common practice for employers to conduct such an enquiry.
-Employers are required to obtain the consent of the employee by fax/email/letter for carrying out a pre-employment enquiry or background check.
+Employers are required to obtain the employee's consent by fax/email/letter before carrying out a pre-employment enquiry or background check.

 HR Laws of employment offer letters

-Indian employment and labour laws do not mandatorily require an employer to issue an offer letter, except in certain states and certain establishments.
-However, it is an accepted practice in India amongst medium and large businesses to provide an offer letter.
-In case of providing an offer letter, it is not binding on either party until it is construed as an employment contract and there is a valid offer by one party and an acceptance by another party.
-Click here for offer letter format suitable for Indian businesses.
+Indian employment and labour laws do not require an employer to issue an offer letter, except in certain states and certain establishments.
+However, it is an accepted practice amongst medium and large businesses to provide an offer letter in India.
+An offer letter is not binding on either party until it is construed as an employment contract and there is a valid offer by one party and an acceptance by another party.
+Click here to learn about an offer letter format suitable for Indian businesses.

 Indian laws have no prescribed standards for providing employment appointment letters.
-However, it is a good practice to have an employment appointment letter with all employees.
+However, having an employment appointment letter with all employees is a good practice.
 Employment appointment letters in India usually include the following:

 • Name and Address of the Employee